cloudfoundry-community/firehose-to-syslog/README.md

-This nifty util aggregates all the routing logs and stdout/stderr from the applications via a the firehose and forwards it to syslog
+This nifty util aggregates all the events from the firehose feature in CloudFoundry.

-This is full of hacks and naughty stuff.
-To make it work you will need the following

-In your CF manifest
+To make it work you will need the following in your CF manifest

 ```
 	uaa: